POLICY #10.12

 - Standard of Conduct: In managing and investing the Pool, the University shall:

-- Act as a prudent investor would, by considering the purposes, terms, distribution requirements, and other circumstances of the endowment.
+- Act as a prudent investor would, by considering the purposes, terms, intent of a donor expressed in a gift instrument, distribution requirements, and other circumstances of the endowment.
 In satisfying this standard, the University shall exercise reasonable care, skill, and caution;

 - Investment and management decisions respecting individual assets must be evaluated not in isolation but in the context of the endowment portfolio as a whole and as a part of an overall Investment strategy having risk and return objectives reasonably suited to the endowment;